 And the truth is that even master copywriters can’t anticipate every possible question or concern that a client will have.
 None of us are mind-readers.

 Okay, so we’re clear that Imposter Syndrome isn’t real, right?
-It may feel real—fear always feels real—but the actual circumstances are all just stories made up by your limiting mind.
+The feeling is real—fear always feels real.
+But the actual circumstances are all just stories made up by your limiting mind.

 So…what do you do about it?
 How do you get past Imposter Syndrome?

 Well, I have good news and I have bad news.
 The good news is that there is a very simple, straightforward way to get past it, every single time.